Now That the Clothes are Packed…What Else?

-- Tickets/confirmation for pre-purchased excursions or items purchased from the cruise line ahead of time.
+- Tickets/confirmation for shore excursions or items purchased from the cruise line ahead of time.

-JUST NOTE: If you forget your passport/ID, (or other required documents) you’re NOT going on that cruise!!!!
-MAKE CERTAIN (double check, triple check…then check again) THAT THEY ARE IN YOUR CARRY ON.
-Do NOT pack them in your checked luggage then give that luggage to the porter….
-If you do, instead of waving ‘bye’ ON the ship, you’ll be waving ‘bye’ TO the ship. 😦
+JUST NOTE: If you forget your passport or ID, you’re NOT going on that cruise!!!!
+MAKE CERTAIN (double check, triple check…then check again) THAT THEY ARE IN YOUR CARRY ON and NOT in your checked luggage given to the porter outside the terminal….
+If you forget, instead of waving ‘bye’ ON the ship, you’ll be waving ‘bye’ TO the ship. 😦

 I have a small coupon organizer I use for all vacations.
-(Purchased at Dollar Tree for $1) I label the compartments as needed for that trip and it keeps everything compact, organized and easy to locate.
+(Purchased at Dollar Tree for $1) I label the sections as needed for that trip and it keeps everything compact, organized & easy to locate.

 → A Word about Passports.
-Some cruise line websites say that passports are optional….that your birth certificate will work just fine.
+Some cruise line websites say that passports are optional….that a birth certificate is enough.
 That’s true AS LONG AS you don’t run into any problems.
-However, if you have to travel on your own (miss the ship in a port, are transported for medical reasons, etc..) you will NOT be able to board an aircraft in a foreign country without the passport.
-I highly recommend getting one.
+However, if you have to travel on your own (miss the ship in a port, are transported for medical reasons, etc..) you will NOT be allowed to board an aircraft in a foreign country without a passport.
+For that reason, I highly recommend getting one.

-One Exception: Military personnel can travel with their Military ID card and a birth certificate, however, their family members/traveling companions can not.
+One Exception: Military personnel can travel with their Military ID card and a birth certificate, however, their family members/traveling companions will still need passports.

-As a security safeguard, scan the information page of your passport and email it to yourself (to a web based email) This makes it available to you from any computer if the hard copy is lost or inaccessible.
-Some suggest taking a picture on your phone for the same purpose… This is NOT a good idea as a lost or stolen phone could create some SERIOUS issues.
+As a security safeguard, either photo copy the information page of your passport or scan it and email it to yourself (to a web based email) in case the hard copy is lost or inaccessible.
+Some suggest taking a picture on your phone for the same purpose… That is NOT a good idea as a lost or stolen phone could create some SERIOUS issues.